adcondev/my-learning-notes/RED2000/NOTES.md

 - I tryhard to finish the JSON ticket representation package.
 I created the basic structure and types for the JSON representation.
 The translator, handlers and tests are still pending.
 - The JSON ticket representation package evolved very into something more complex than expected.

+- I worked on heavy refactoring and settled the architecture of the ESCPOS package.
+I want to ensure that it is clean and easy to use.
+I also added some examples and documentation.
+- The JSON ticket representation package is still pending QR and table commands.
+I will continue working on it next week.
+I updated the documentation related to the ESCPOS package and JSON ticket representation package.
+- The changes in ESCPOS package were merged into main branch through a PR, they have a breaking change due to the architecture refactor.
+- Finally, i added new features and refactores the github, copilot and ci/cd related files.
+I want to ensure that the repository is well maintained and follows best practices.
+- I pushed all the changes to the master branch.
+Changelog is now updated with the latest changes.
+No change are still pending on other branches.

 ---

 ## 🎯 **Current Focus Areas**